 Rabbi Rafi Cohen

-During Rabbinical school he was awarded a Legacy Heritage Rabbinic Fellowship and served Shaaray Torah Synagogue in Canton, Ohio.
-Upon ordination, Rabbi Cohen became the Second Rabbi at the Jacksonville Jewish Center in Florida.
-In 2011, Rabbi Cohen was elected to lead Congregation Beth Torah, where he is an advocate for Israel, the environment, and enjoys Carlebach melodies on Shabbat.
+Rabbi Cohen had a student pulpit at Shaaray Torah Synagogue in Canton, Ohio and was the Rabbinic Intern at the Conservative Synagogue Adath Israel of Riverdale.
+After ordination, Rabbi Cohen was the Second Rabbi at the Jacksonville Jewish Center in Florida.
+In 2011, Rabbi Cohen was elected to lead Congregation Beth Torah, where he advocates for Israel Education, the environment, and strengthening the existing Friday night and Shabbat morning community.

 A member of the Rabbinical Assembly, Rabbi Cohen is currently in the cohort of Rabbis completing the Rabbinical Assembly's Rabbinic Management Institute.
 This year, he was also selected to the Dallas ADL's Glass Leadership Institute.